c2lang/documentation/documentation/docs/language/operators.md

 11. `,`

-The main difference is that bitwise operations and shift has higher precedence than addition and subtraction in C2.
+The main difference is that bitwise operations and shift has higher precedence than addition/subtraction and multiplication/division in C2.
 Bitwise operations also have higher precedence than the relational operators.
 Also, there is no difference in precedence between && || or between the bitwise operators.

 ### Examples